ACaaD/ioBroker.acaad/README.md

 **Tests:** ![Test and Release](https://github.com/OlliMartin/ioBroker.acaad/workflows/Test%20and%20Release/badge.svg)

-## acaad adapter for ioBroker
+## ACaaD adapter for ioBroker

-Describe your project here
+This is an ioBroker adapter for `Any Computer as a Device` (ACaaD).
+It allows you to use your computer as a device in ioBroker, specifying custom devices directly on any connected pc.

 ## Developer manual

 This section is intended for the developer.
 It can be deleted later.

 ### DISCLAIMER